 Marianna is an avid lover of the Spanish language who also happens to speak Russian because she was born in Kiev.
-These days she can be found in New York City working with GV's Translation Services clients and Lingua's into-English translators.
+These days she can be found in New York City working as GV's Project Manager for Translation Services.

 Latest posts by Marianna Breytman